kaishin/redalemeden.com/content/posts/2022-05-02-ditching-docker-desktop-apple-silicon/index.md

 If your machine is resource constrained, you can temporarily stop the Colima VM by running `colima stop`.
 To start it again, just run the same `start` command above.

 I have used this setup for almost a year now and I am quite the happy camper.
-I sort of miss some aspects of the GUI dashboard, but it's nothing a [SwiftBar](https://github.com/swiftbar/SwiftBar) plugin can't solve!
+I sort of miss some aspects of the GUI dashboard, but they're nothing a [SwiftBar](https://github.com/swiftbar/SwiftBar) plugin can't solve—hopefully I can share more about that in a later post.

+Have you used any of the alternatives above?
+What was your experience?
+Don't hesitate to chime in via [Mastodon](https://mastodon.social/web/@redalemeden/108245594126322878) or [Twitter](https://twitter.com/kaishin/status/1521951812986810371)!